mark-obeirne/boardgameempire/testing.md

 2. Click on Returns Policy and ensure that the correct page loads
 3. Click on Loyalty Points Program and ensure that the correct page loads
 4. Click on Contact Us and ensure that the correct page loads with the contact form
+5. Click on Facebook icon and ensure that page opens in new tab
+6. Click on Twitter icon and ensure that page opens in new tab
+7. Click on Instagram icon and ensure that page opens in new tab

 ### Contact form
 1. Attempt to submit form without all fields filled out and ensure that user is told that the field is required